JamiesonChase2/Model_bias_analysis/README.md

-# Profession Concept Overlap
+*TAI Group 6 - Raghad Al Musawi, Chase Jamieson, Ed Norris*

+# Model Bias anlysis

-This folder contains a Jupyter notebook for testing whether a model's SAE competence-related features activate differently across gendered profession prompts.
+This Repo contains a Jupyter notebook for testing whether a model's SAE competence-related features activate differently across gendered profession prompts.

 The project is inspired by the `SAE_fairness` paper workflow, but it uses a narrower fixed-feature design: